-10-620-168 Robotics for Industrial Automation 2
+Robotics for Industrial 10-628-168 Automation 2

-FANUC Robotics based advanced study of applications, operation, programming and troubleshooting of Industrial Robots.
+2 credits FANUC Robotics based advanced study of applications, operation, programming and troubleshooting of Industrial Robots.
 Prepares the learner to establish and modify robot axis soft limits; navigate the teach pendant to set up the robot for automatic operation; define the Frames of reference used by the coordinate system; create multiple Tool Frames; create a program file; write a functional motion instruction; edit, copy and delete an existing program; demonstrate the use of a wait statement; demonstrate the use of a Call statement; demonstrate the use of an Output statement; and upload and download program memory files.
 Backup and restore the Controller image.
+Prerequisite: 10628170.

-10-620-170 Robotics for Industrial Automation 1 1 credit
+10-628-170 Robotics for Industrial Automation 1